Deonixlive/Control-Betaflight-Copter/README.md

 - Enabling the `MSP_OVERRIDE` flight mode.
 - [OPTIONAL] Recompile Betaflight for MSP command rates >= 100Hz.

 By default, Betaflight will only send MSP responses with a rate of 100Hz.
-If you want to request more data or send control signal, the package rate might slow down.
+If you want to request more data or send control signals while doing so, the package rate might slow down.
 #### Recompiling Betaflight and enabling higher package rates
 If you dont have Betaflight 4.5.2 or higher or want to enable higher package rate follow these instructions.
+Note that you do these at your own risk.
 To compile your own Betaflight firmware, follow the instructions at the [Betaflight website](https://betaflight.com/docs/category/building).
 Note that we won't need to recompile the Betaflight configurator.
 Before compiling a target with `make TARGETNAME` change the variable `serial_update_rate_hz` in the file 'betaflight/src/main/io/serial.c' to your desired rate.